Deck Painting Tips for Your Wood Deck

 There are several deck paint products available on the market today, most of which are premium quality except any plain "Water Seal" I would certainly stay away from.

 Knowing your wood type is very key, especially if you are in the planning stage of building your deck.
 Most wooden decks are built out of either Heart Redwood, or Western Red Cedar.
 Some imported hardwoods are being seen, like the Brazilian Walnut and others which are holding up quite well.

-For the person who wants a deck, but buys the cheapest, Pine is suggested and purchased.
+For the person who wants a wood deck, but buys the cheapest, Pine is suggested and purchased.
 Some Pine can be treated at the lumber mill, referring to as Treated Pine.
 Either Pine lumber will not hold up in extreme weather conditions for a long term, no matter what deck paint or stain is regularly applied.